4 Card Majors v 5 Card Majors?

 interpretation - they are certainly the system beginners should try to

-learn the game: NOT ACOL nor Beta for that matter.
+learn the game with - NOT ACOL nor Beta for that matter -.
 However Beta is an

-openings with 4 card Spade openings quite rare and 4 card heat openings
+openings (with 4 card Spade openings quite rare - 3rd hand openings

 distributions are accurately discoverd in Beta where ACOL